robbycorrs23/sinterklaas/README.md

 ## BUGS <a name="bugs"></a>

 - FF should be disabled until start is pressed.
 Currently, it can start the timer if Start hasn't been pressed.
-- If Santa enables Fast Forward mode, then enters a new number and clicks enter DURING a running simulation, the simulation will reset the Homes Target to his new submission, but will immediately start in Fast Forward mode.
+- Entering a new number and pressing Enter to submit does not stop and reset a running simulation.
+If Santa enables Fast Forward mode, then enters a new number and clicks enter DURING a running simulation, the simulation will reset the Homes Target to his new submission, but will immediately start in Fast Forward mode.
 - With the exception of an aria lable on the form, we have not optimised the app for assistive technologies.
 We have not run a colour contrast test.